Updated July 31, 2023

-Standard deviation and Mean both the term used in statistics.
-Standard deviation is statistics that basically measure the distance from the mean, and calculated as the square root of variance by determination between each data point relative to mean.
-Standard deviation plays a very important role in the world of finance.
-In finance standard deviation is a statistical measurement, when its applied to the annual rate of return of an investment.
+Standard deviation and mean are both terms used in statistics.
+It measures the distance from the mean and is calculated as the square root of the variance by determining the difference between each data point and the mean.
+The standard deviation plays a crucial role in the world of finance.
+In finance, analysts use the standard deviation as a statistical measure to evaluate an investment’s annual rate of return.
 It sheds the volatility of historical volatility of that investment.
 The greater the standard deviation greater the volatility of an investment.
-Standard deviation is the best tool for measurement for volatility.
-Which help you to know the better and larger price range.
-Volatile stock has a very high standard deviation and blue chip stock have a very low standard deviation due to low volatility.
+Standard deviation is the best tool for measuring volatility, which helps you know the better and larger price range.
+The volatile stock has a very high standard deviation, and the blue-chip stock has a very low standard deviation due to low volatility.

 Below is the top 8 difference between Standard Deviation vs Mean

-- Standard deviation is statistics that measure the dispersion of dataset relative to it is mean and its calculated as the square root of variance.it is calculated as the square root of variance by determining the variation between each data point relative to the mean.
+- In statistics, the standard deviation measures the dispersion of a dataset relative to its mean, calculated by taking the square root of the variance.
+It determines the variation between each data point and the mean.

-- Mean is a mathematical average of the set of two or more number, the mean for the given number can be computed in more than one way.
+- Mean is a mathematical average of the set of two or more numbers.
+The mean for the given number can be computed in more than one way.

-- Standard deviation used to measure the volatility of a stock, higher the standard deviation higher the volatility of a stock.
-Blue chip stock has low standard deviation so that have low volatility.
+- The standard deviation is used to measure the volatility of a stock.
+The higher the standard deviation higher the volatility of a stock.
+The blue-chip stock has a low standard deviation, so that has low volatility.

-- It is the simplest form the mean is an average of all data point.
-Standard deviation is one of the key fundamental risk measures that analytics, portfolio managers, wealth management and financial planner used.
+- It is the simplest form.
+The mean is an average of all data points.
+Standard deviation is one of the key fundamental risk measures that analytics, portfolio managers, wealth management, and financial planner use.

-- Standard deviation is calculated based on the mean.
-In the stock market both the tool play a very important role in measuring the stock price and future performance of stock price and large price range.
+- The standard deviation is calculated based on the mean.
+In the stock market, both the tool play a very important role in measuring the stock price and future performance of the stock price and large price range.

 - The formula of standard deviations: